SJMucho/SJMucho/README.md

 I'm currently working on an artist portfolio site for my talented friend Tracey McTague, and I'm about to start contributing to an exciting project called MBUYU.
 I'll be part of a team writing code in an effort to digitize data and records for the country of Burundi.

-Check out my music site: www.sarahmuchomusic.com
+Check out my music site, I built it but it's still a work in progress: www.sarahmuchomusic.com

 FRONTEND: React.js, Redux, Hooks, Context API, Jest, Cypress, Yup, Axios, JavaScript, HTML, CSS, Ant design